FlavienVidal/sentiment-analysis-on-Amazon-reviews/README.md

 ## Difficulties
-It is possible to give a computer the ability to understand the overall emotion emanating from a body of text, but it needs to understand which are the most influential words in the text, which word should be priotarized, it should be able to understand the meaning of successions of words that can mean a whole different thing than taken apart.
+It is possible to give a computer the ability to understand the overall emotion emanating from a body of text, but it needs to understand which are the most influential words in the text, which word should be priotarized, and it should be able to understand the meaning of successions of words that can mean a whole different thing than taken apart.
+Indeed, meaning is built from ordered sequences of words that refer to each other but the vast majority of text analyses techniques ignore this complexity and rely only on counts on language tokens (words, sentences, ...).
 Also, it is very difficult for a computer to recognize sarcasm.
 Since the data is written by different customers, there may be various typos, nonstandard spellings, and other variations that may not be found in curated sets of published text.
 Comments must all be written in the same language (English in our case).
 The last difficulty concerns the dataset: it must contain as many negative, neutral and positive examples in order to train our model correctly.

+Lastly, the process of *tokenization* results in very high dimensional matrices: the more text data you accumulate, the larger the dimensionality of the dataset.
+We are never in a safe place of having as many more observations than variables!